-- Vaginal bleeding
+- Excessive vaginal bleeding

 - Sharp pain between contractions and/or sharp pain at the scar site

 - Contractions that slow down or become less intense